envytools/envytools/hwdocs/memory/nv50-surface.rst

 the stencil component [called S], and if coverage sampling is in use, the coverage component [called C].

-The Z component can be a 32-bit float, a 24-bit normalized unsinged integer, or [on NVA0+] a 16-bit normalized unsigned integer.
+The Z component can be a 32-bit float, a 24-bit normalized unsigned integer, or [on NVA0+] a 16-bit normalized unsigned integer.
 The S component, if present, is always an 8-bit raw integer.